Skip to main content

 • methods

-• an invention, whose use is considered to be against morality or public order.
+• an invention with uses considered to be against morality or public order

 We also check that

-• the application text fulfils all the requirements set
+• the application text fulfils all the other requirements

 • the claims describe one invention only

-• the description of the invention is so clear that it would enable those skilled in the art to use the invention.
+• the description of the invention is so clear that a person skilled in the art is able to use the invention based on the text

 You have two months to respond and correct the deficiencies.

-Please note: We will examine the novelty and inventiveness of the invention included in the utility model application only by separate request.
-In such a case, we will carry out a novelty search which is a completely separate search from the registrability check.
-Read more.
+Please note that we will not examine the novelty and inventiveness of the invention presented in the utility model application unless you request it separately.
+The utility model search we carry out on request is completely separate from the registrability check.
+Read more about the utility model search.

 3. How to respond to possible office actions

-If you fail to correct the deficiencies mentioned by the above deadline, the application will be dismissed, meaning that we stop processing it.
+If you fail to correct the deficiencies by the given deadline, we will send you a decision on dismissing the application, meaning that we will stop processing it.
 A dismissed utility model application can be reinstated, but only once.
-Therefore, you should correct the deficiencies and pay the prescribed reinstatement fee.
-Always respond to office actions by the deadline.
+If you want to request reinstatement, you must correct the deficiencies and pay a reinstatement fee.
+See the fee in our price list for utility models.

-All the deficiencies in the office action and all other requested measures must be sorted out thoroughly.
-Repeated negligence of corrections leads to the rejection of the application.
+Make sure you address all the deficiencies reported in the office action and take any other requested measures carefully.
+Repeated negligence in making corrections will lead to the application being rejected.

 4. Registration and publication

-Use our free Patent Information Service to take a closer look at the documents that have become available to the public.
-The Patent Information Service contains online application folders for applications filed on or after 1 January 2007.
-Go to the Patent Information Service.Open link in a new tab
+Use our free Patent Information Service to take a closer look at the documents that have become public.
+Patent Information Service contains online application folders for applications filed on 1 January 2007 or later.
+Go to Patent Information Service.Open link in a new tab

-Application documents become public on the registration date or within 15 months from the filing date or the priority date.
-On the applicant’s request the application documents may become public even earlier.
-Read more about the postponement of registration.
+Application documents become public on the registration date or within 15 months of the filing date or priority date (read more about postponing the registration).
+The documents can be made public earlier if the applicant requests it.

 5. Rejections and appeals

-We always provide a chance to correct the deficiencies in applications.
-If the application does not meet our requirements after our invitation to correct, we will reject it.
+We will always give you a chance to correct the deficiencies in your application.
+If the application still does not meet our requirements after the invitation to correct it, we will reject it.

-You can appeal against the rejection to the Finnish Market Court within 60 days after service of the decision.
-If the Market Court rejects the application, the decision can be appealed to the Supreme Administrative Court, if leave to appeal is granted.
+You can lodge an appeal against the rejection with the Finnish Market Court within 60 days of receiving the decision.
+If the Market Court rejects your appeal, you can lodge an appeal against the Market Court’s ruling with the Supreme Administrative Court if leave to appeal is granted.